Joel Pritchard Building

-The Pritchard Rehabilitation and Expansion Project (Pritchard) will address the significant functional, health and life safety hazards that were detailed in the 2017 State Capitol Development Study and earlier phases of the LCM Predesign study.
-Examples include:
+The Pritchard Rehabilitation and Expansion Project addresses the significant functional, health and life safety hazards of the Joel Pritchard Building (Pritchard) that were outlined in the 2017 State Capitol Development Study and earlier phases of the LCM Predesign study.
+Some issues included:

-- More than 60 percent of the building is vacant because it was constructed for book storage and does not meet standards for use as office space.
+- More than 60 percent of the building was empty because it was built for book storage and could not be used as office space.

-- The building’s proximity to a steep, unstable slope and its inadequate lateral resistance system increase risk of failure during a seismic event.
+- The building’s proximity to a steep, unstable slope and its inadequate lateral resistance system increased the risk of failure during a seismic event.

 Major impacts